HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 Electronic Health Records (EHRs)

-Another category of HIPAA compliant healthcare apps coming toe-to-toe with HIPAA is EHR.
-If you plan to develop an EHR platform or a mobile EHR app, you must include HIPAA.
-These tools help healthcare professionals substitute paper-based note-taking with digital ones.
-Besides, it makes patient data sharing much more straightforward, which improves diagnostics and treatment.
-EHR backed with HIPAA essentially takes care of patients’ records and makes sure you share and access these securely.
+If you plan to develop an EHR platform, regardless of whether it is a desktop or mobile solution, you must include HIPAA.
+Such tools help healthcare teams substitute paper-based note-taking with digital healthcare ones.
+They also make patient data sharing more straightforward, which improves diagnostics and treatment.
+A clinical communication platform integrated with an EHR ensures that health information is shared securely.

 Condition Apps

-The final category of HIPAA compliant healthcare app refers to any correlation to the patient’s mental and physical conditions.
-If a medical app you are developing directly or indirectly relates to a user’s mental or physical health status, you must comply with HIPAA.
+If a medical app relates to a user’s mental or physical health status, you must stay compliant.
+Condition apps often involve HIPAA-compliant texting for patient care and symptom tracking.
 Moreover, condition apps work with any payment linked to the care provision processes.

 Scenarios to Illustrate

-Imagine there is a user with Type 2 diabetes.
+• A patient is a user with Type 2 diabetes.
 An individual constantly checks their glucose levels with a personal glucometer.
 However, this person wants to store glucose data for a particular period to see how it changes.
 To do that, they download a respective app from the App Store.
 All the data from the glucometer is then stored within the app.
-In such a case, HIPAA compliant healthcare app is not required because no PHI was manipulated at any point, and no covered entity or business associate was involved.
+In this case, HIPAA compliance is not required for the app because no PHI was manipulated at any point, and no covered entity or business associate was involved.

-Consider another example.
-A patient has heard about a new AI-based remote patient monitoring app available online.
-Some clinics provide this app.
+• A patient is a user of a new AI remote patient monitoring app available online.
+Some clinics provide such an app.
 When this person downloaded the app, it required inserting some patient health data.
-When the data is inserted, it is automatically synchronized with the clinic’s EHR system.
-At this point, HIPAA compliance is a must.
-There are PHIs created and transferred.
-As well as, there is a covered entity involved – the clinic that introduced the app.
+After that, the relevant information is automatically synchronized with the clinic’s EHR system.
+At this point, HIPAA compliance is a must as there are PHIs created and transferred.
+Also, there is a covered entity involved – the clinic that introduced the app.

 Why All the Fuss Around HIPAA Compliant Healthcare App?

 Some sources like The Verge argue that, sometimes, HIPAA might be as helpful as it looks.
 Yet, in most cases, there is a consensus that HIPAA is important.
-One should investigate how HIPAA compliance aids people and organizations to get a clearer view of the issue.
+Thus, you should know how HIPAA compliance aids people and organizations to get a clearer view of the issue.

 Importance for Patients

-Any regulation is, first and foremost, directed to protect people.
-It does not matter whether you use innovative technologies like data automation and cloud computing or rely on older methods like EHRs.
-Users must be sure the information they share will not be breached.
-Keeping that in mind, HIPAA compliant healthcare app is important because it:
+Any regulation is directed to protect people.
+It does not matter whether you use innovative techs like data automation and cloud computing or rely on some older methods.
+Users must be sure the health information they share will not be breached.
+HIPAA-compliant patient tools:

-In short, HIPAA ensures healthcare app developers do not put profits above patient interests.
-Besides, on the patient side, the principle takes away the bread and butter of most cybersecurity crimes – sensitive information.
+HIPAA ensures healthcare app developers do not put profits above patient care.
+On the patient side, the principle takes away the bread and butter of cybersecurity crimes – sensitive data.

 Significance for Hospitals